 10. Acrylic Controller Ornaments

-What do people put on trees, their rear view mirror, and nearly anything that need a little personalization?
+What do people put on trees, their rearview mirror, and nearly anything that needs a little personalization?
 Ornaments.
 People are crazy for things that show off their interests, so for some people these are the perfect gift.
 These fancy little laser cut acrylic ornaments are available from useyourdidgits on Etsy, and even if they aren’t your style, you have to admit they are a great example of laser cut and engraved acrylic ornaments.

 Paper artwork may or may not be making an appearance in our showroom very soon.
 Everything from color choice to the way they use the negative space makes these laser cut paper wall posters well deserving of their spot on this list.
 Thanks, CuriousDoodles for the inspiration.